-Depending on the credit needs of the student, and the classes available, a student may enroll in 2 PBL sessions, 2 PBL Enhance classes, and 1 PBL Focus.
+Depending on the credit needs of the student, and the classes available, a student may enroll in 2 PBL sessions, 2 Enhance classes, and 1 Focus Advisory.

-During PBL Focus, students may earn additional credit through extra credit projects.
+During PBL Focus, students may earn additional credit through extra credit projects if they are passing their core classes.
 After school classes offer credit recovery opportunities.